LithosphereRocketry/Nandy/Design/ProgrammersGuide.md

 order to satisfy these constraints, but these implementations may require modifications to the assembler in order to function correctly.

-Memory may be addressed in one of two four modes, each accepting an immediate offset.
+Memory may be addressed in one of four modes, each accepting an immediate offset.
 Immediates for these instructions are unsigned 4-bit values, allowing a positive offset of 0 to 15 bytes.

 * In stack mode (`sp`), the base address is formed from (0xFE00 | `sp`) or (0xFF00 | `sp`) depending on whether the CPU is currently in an interrupt routine.
+Notably, offsets in this mode wrap within a 256-byte page.
 * In P mode (`p`), the base address is given by `p`.
 * In Q mode (`q`), the base address is given by `q`.
-* In P-postincrement mode (`p+`), the base address is given by `p` and the offset is not applied to the address.
-Instead, `p` is incremented by the offset after the access is completed.
+* In P-preincrement mode (`+p`), the base address is also given by `p`.
+The resulting address is saved to `p` after the operation is complete.

 Implementations will typically designate some portion of memory as "read-only" for the purposes of boot or program ROM.
 In the reference implementation,